demisto/content-docs/docs/concepts/Concepts.md

 ## Playbooks

-Demisto Playbooks are self-contained, fully documented prescriptive procedures that query, analyze, and take action based on the gathered results.
+Cortex XSOAR Playbooks are self-contained, fully documented prescriptive procedures that query, analyze, and take action based on the gathered results.
 Playbooks enable you to organize and document security monitoring, orchestration, and response activities.
 There are several out-of-the-box playbooks that cover common investigation scenarios.
 You can use these playbooks as-is, or customize them according to your requirements.
 Playbooks are written in YAML file format using the COPS standard.

 Playbooks are made up of tasks, each of which perform a specific action.
 Tasks are either manual or automatic.
 Manual tasks are actions that are not associated with scripts.
 Automated tasks are associated with scripts, written in Python or JavaScript.